currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 If a CRAFTING roll fails, the Gear Bonus is permanently decreased to its current score.
 If the Gear Bonus has been reduced to zero and the attempt at repair fails, the item is permanently destroyed.

 More on worn gear and repairing it can be found in the [Gear](Gear.md) section.

-==**WHAT IF?**==
-==What if ammo dice and gear dice were the same.== ==Don't ammo dice act the same as gear dice?
-Sort of: successes don't mean hits, they they only mean more damage on a hit, or suppression on a miss.==
-==Ammo dice are optional, you can add up to the ROF in dice, which on max is:==
-	==Pistols 2==
-	==Hunting rifles 1==
-	==Shotguns 2==
-	==Assault rifles 6==
-==Bows and thrown weapons don't have ammo dice.==

-==**Making ammo dice function the same as gear dice would mean**==
-- ==hitting would be harder than FL if they're optional (just make 1-2 of them not optional)==
-- ~~==Assault rifles would be easier to hit with at high ROF~~ (Not if I said using extra Gear Dice from ROF converts all Gear Dice into "ammo dice." )==
-	- ==**Perhaps**:  When someone chooses rapid fire, all Gear Dice go to 0, and any further Gear Dice rolled work like "ammo dice")
-	- To make using rapid fire with low ROF weapons worthwhile, there must be more options from successes.
-		- ON HIT: Every X can a) increase damage, b) hit another body part, c) hit another target w/in 5m **d) pin your enemy triggering panic roll e) You position yourself and may exchange initiative score with your enemy, taking effect next turn.
-You can't go back to your earlier initiative. f) disarm target g) Opponent falls prone or is pushed back 1 meter.**==
-- ==Hit + damage/spread is the same.==
-- ==Without the reliability rating, firearms would STILL need an extra stat for how many Gear Dice represent their durability.
-(Keep "Reliable #" as a Feature which says this # gets degraded instead of Gear Dice)==
-- ==You'd never encounter Miss + Suppression (unless there was a special rule for firearms that successes on Gear Dice alone don't count as hits)==
-	==What does War Stories have to say about miss + suppression?
-They don't have Ammo Dice.== ==War Stories:==
-		==1) Suppression is a chosen mode of fire.
-You spray a general area, and grants attacker extra dice for it depending on fire rate: rapid +2, burst +3, full auto +4.
-Visibility, obstructions, target movement don't modify.
-Each X is a "Suppression Success" (or spend a WP then roll a D6 for each success, and each X is now a hit), each imposes a penalty to avoid Suppression.==
-		==2) Terrifying: The use of this weapon immediately imposes a Stress test when it is first fired into your Zone or an adjacent Zone, regardless of success.
-The number of Auto-Hits imposed equals the value of X in the Quality.==
-			==MG 42: Terrifying 1==
-			==Flamethrowers: Terrifying 2==
-==**Keeping Ammo Dice + Reliability separate would mean**==
-- ==Shooting single shots is somehow more difficult than shooting with a bow/crossbow. (this could be solved by forcing the use of at least 1 Ammo die)==
-- ==Slightly more complex/confusing game design.==
-- ==Pushing BANES on a firearm doesn't mysteriously damage your agility.== ==(We can keep the name Gear Dice.
-Only recognize that due to the ease of use of the weapon, all banes only damage the weapon's new stat, Reliability.
-Instead, Gear Dice above 1 represent the high rate of fire of the weapon. )==
-==PERHAPS I can avoid requiring the use of a Gear Die if I generally make guns easier to use by giving them BETTER RANGE?
-This can be figured out when working out WEAPON RANGE.==
-==OR, all firearms could have 1-2 Gear Dice + the choice to use Ammo Dice (decrease that stat by 1 from TW2K)==

 ### **PRIDE**
 Once per game session, you can use your Pride when you have failed a skill roll.
 When you use your Pride, roll a D12 and add the result to your roll.
 You can activate your Pride no matter whether you have pushed the roll or not, but you cannot push the roll after using your Pride.
 If you fail despite using your Pride, you must erase your Pride.
 You must play a whole game session without Pride, then you can choose a new one.